opencoca/WEB-admin/CONTRIBUTING.md

   </body>
 </html>
 ```
-The most important thing is to make sure that Decap CMS is loaded from the `dist` folder.
+The most important thing is to make sure that Startr Web-Admin is loaded from the `dist` folder.
 This way, every time you make changes to the source code, they will be compiled and reflected immediately on `localhost`.

 3. Run `npm run start`
 4. Open `http://localhost:8080/` in the browser and you should have access to the CMS